wygon/Town-Of-Us-R-WYGON/README.md

 An Among Us mod that adds a bunch of roles, modifiers and game settings

-Join our [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!
+Join our [Discord - PL](https://discord.gg/QspGyKzf) if you have any problems or want to find people to play with!

 | **Impostor Roles**           | **Crewmate Roles**                | **Neutral Roles**                | **Modifiers**                |
 |:----------------------------:|:---------------------------------:|:--------------------------------:|:----------------------------:|